Federal Government Fraud Defense Attorneys

 The federal government regularly contracts with private companies and individuals to provide various services to the public through various federal programs.
 In addition, government agencies may also contract with private parties to provide goods or services to the government itself.
 Government fraud occurs when contractors make false claims for payment or attempt to defraud the government by wrongfully providing substandard or counterfeit products or services to the government.
 In many cases, federal authorities may investigate and issue charges against you for criminal government fraud.
 When this occurs, it is extremely important for you to retain an experienced defense lawyer as soon as possible.

-To speak with skilled government fraud attorneys Felice Duffy or Paul Thomas, call Duffy Law, LLC at 203-946-2000 to schedule a free consultation.
+To speak with proficient government fraud attorneys call Duffy Law, LLC at 203-946-2000 to schedule a consultation.

 Government fraud can take a variety of forms

 The federal government spends billions of dollars on contracts with private parties and these contracts are administered over a number of federal agencies, each with their own bureaucracy and internal policies.
 For this reason, it is critical to talk to an attorney familiar with defending allegations of fraud against the federal government.
 Duffy Law, LLC handles a wide variety of government fraud cases, including the following: